 - Sit the person up straight or lay them on their back.
 Tilt their head back to open their nasal passages.
 Make sure they are not slouching or hunched over, as this can obstruct their airway. - 2.
-Insert the tip of the nasal spray into the person's nose and push the plunger all the way to administer the naloxone. - 3.
+To administer the naloxone, insert the tip of the nasal spray into the person's nose and push the plunger all the way. - 3.
 Call 911 after administering naloxone, if you're alone.
 If someone is with you, ask them to call while you administer the naloxone.
-Note: First responders may take a while to arrive. - If the person is unresponsive after two to three minutes, you can administer another dose of naloxone.
-Multiple doses may be necessary, but be sure to wait for the two-to-three-minute window to pass. - 5.
+Note: First responders may take a while to arrive. - 4.
+If the person is unresponsive after two to three minutes, you can administer another dose of naloxone.
+Multiple doses may be necessary, but be sure to wait two to three minutes before administering another dose. - 5.
 While waiting for the naloxone to take effect and for first responders to arrive, you can perform rescue breathing if you are comfortable doing so.
 Chest compressions are not needed, because an overdose does not cause the heart to stop beating.
 To perform rescue breathing: - Keep the person's head in the same tilted-back position by holding their chin up with one hand. - With the other hand, pinch their nose shut.
-Then, breathe into their mouth giving two rescue breaths.
+Then, breathe into their mouth, giving two rescue breaths.
 Give one breath lasting one second, take a regular deep breath for yourself, then deliver a second breath lasting one second. - Make sure your mouth creates a seal against theirs, and that their chest rises with the breaths.
 If you do not see their chest move, adjust the tilt of their head and the seal around their mouth for the next set of breaths. - 6.
 Stay with the person until help arrives!
 The effects of naloxone can wear off, and the person may need additional medical attention.